chef/knife-azure/DOC_CHANGES.md

 This is equivalent to using the Azure portal to create a Chef-enabled VM as described in the [Chef documentation](https://docs.chef.io/azure_portal.html).

+### `azure_vm_startup_timeout` option in server create
+The number of minutes that knife-azure will wait for the virtual machine to reach the 'provisioning' state.
+Default is 10.

+### `azure_vm_ready_timeout` option in server create
+The number of minutes that knife-azure will wait for the virtual machine state to transition from 'provisioning' to 'ready'.
+Default is 15.

+### `auth_timeout` option in server create
+When boostrapping Windows nodes, this is the maximum time in minutes to wait for authentication over the WinRM transport to the node to succeed.
+The default value is 25 minutes.
+This wait starts after the guest has reached the "ready" state (or waited unsuccessfully for the "ready" the amount of time specified by the `azure_vm_ready_timeout` option.

 #### Chef Client log output and troubleshooting
 When `cloud-api` bootstrap is used, you `knife` does not capture the output of the Chef Client run as it does when the WinRM or SSH protocols are used.
 The